johansan/obsidian-featured-image/README.md

 1. **Set featured images in all files**
    - This command scans all markdown files in your vault, and sets or updates the featured image property based on the first image or YouTube link found in each file.
+   - The original modification dates of your files are preserved.
    - To use:
      1. Open the Command Palette (Ctrl/Cmd + P)
      2. Search for "Featured Image: Set featured images in all files"